 If you do this then as long as you know the type of a class at design time the compiler will let you make use of it.
 For example, with the same definition of Class1 in VB we have:

-ith Option Strict Off this works; with it On it fails in exactly the same way that the C# does and generates a compile time error.
+with Option Strict set to Off this works; with it set to On it fails in exactly the same way that the C# does and generates a compile time error.

 Notice that the VB .NET approach is a bit like saying:

 “I think that object is some type that has a method called Method1.
 If so call it.
 If not – oops!”